| Peter Upton's |

 Previously Set LX.

-This item managed to out last the cover by a couple of years, and it still features in the 1980 catalogue... but it had gone by 1981.
+This item managed to out last the cover by a couple of years, and it still featured in the 1980 catalogue... but it had gone by 1981.
 The final version is shown here.

 C148: